 If you do want to record the sound of your keyboard, then a MIDI connection will not do the job.
 A MIDI interface will only transmit your performance data (for example which notes you have played, how loudly you played them etc) then this information can be used to play software instruments on your computer.
 It is not a recording of the sound!

-To get a better quality recording result, invest in a professional audio interface.
+To get the best recording quality recording result, invest in a professional audio interface – and if you don’t know what that is then we have written a complete beginners guide on what is an audio interface.
 Choose one with line inputs.
 Then pick the appropriate cables to link from the audio output of your keyboard to the inputs of the interface.
-Choose a good brand like the Lexicon Alpha Desktop Recording Studio.
-The Lexicon is a simple well-priced and sturdy device with stereo line in.
-Perfect for connecting your keyboard and making a nice audio recording.
+Choose a good brand like Focusrite or Presonus.
+They may cost a little more but will give you a good quality recording result.
+At the entry level, the Lexicon Alpha is a simple well-priced and sturdy device with stereo line in.
+Perfect for connecting your keyboard and making a nice audio recording without spending too much.

 This is a really brief intro to the world of Recording – if you want to know more, then there is a fantastic guide to computer music making written by Cakewalk, The Desktop Music Handbook – which covers MIDI in depth, and also features a great guide to Digital Audio.